cloud-native-philippines/docker-training/the-dockerfile.md

 RUN mkdir /usr/src

-PWD /usr/src
+WORKDIR /usr/src
 ```

 As before, build it with `docker build -t first .` and then run it using `docker run -it first`

 But now, note the